rasterio/rasterio/docs/installation.rst

 Windows
 *******

-Binary wheels with the GDAL, GEOS, and PROJ4 libraries included are available for Windows 64bit starting with Rasterio version 1.3.
+Binary wheels with the GDAL, GEOS, and PROJ libraries included are available for Windows 64bit starting with Rasterio version 1.3.
 To install, run ``pip install rasterio``.